splunk-platform-apps/.github/actions/splunk-apps-detector/README.md

 # Action for Splunk App Detector
 This action aims reading the content of your source files and providing a report on the detected knowledge objects and extensions.

-> This is a WIP and content may change.
+:construction: **This is a WIP and content may change** :construction:

 ## Usage
 Use the action within your own Github worflows as shown below